cloudify-cosmo/docs.getcloudify.org/content/plugins/fabric.md

 {{< /gsHighlight >}}

 {{% gsTip title="Tip" %}}
-Using a tasks file instead of a list of commands will allow you to use python code to execute commands.
-In addition, you would be able to use the `ctx` object to perform actions based on contextual data.
+Using a tasks file instead of a list of commands enables you to use python code to execute commands.
+In addition, you will be able to use the `ctx` object to perform actions based on contextual data.

-Using a list of commands might be a good solution for very simple cases in which you wouldn't want to maintain a tasks file.
+Using a list of commands might be a good solution for very simple cases in which you do not't want to maintain a tasks file.

 {{% /gsTip %}}

-# ctx for fabric-plugin
+# ctx for the Fabric Plugin

 Starting with Cloudify 3.4 and fabric-plugin 1.4, Cloudify now supports using `ctx` in Python scripts executed by the fabric plugin on remote machines.
 Most of the functionality is similiar to how the script plugin exposes the `ctx` object.

-## Executing ctx commands
+## Executing ctx Commands

-Previously, to use the fabric plugin to execute Python scripts you had to use `ctx` commands like so:
+Until now, to use the Fabric plugin to execute Python scripts you had to use `ctx` commands in the following way.

 {{< gsHighlight  python  >}}
 os.system('ctx logger info Hello!')
 {{< /gsHighlight >}}

-Instead, you can now do one of two things to achieve the same result:
+Now, you can do one of two things to achieve the same result:

 {{< gsHighlight  python  >}}
 from cloudify import ctx